-(d) Step Four, Arbitration:

-(1) Contract grievances which are appealable to arbitration pursuant to the terms of this Article may be appealed to arbitration by PEF by its President, or his designee, by filing a demand for arbitration upon the Director of the Governor's Office of Employee Relations within 15 working days of the receipt of the Step 3 decision.

-- (2) The demand for arbitration shall identify the grievance, the department or agency involved, the employee or employees involved, and the specific term or provision of the Agreement alleged to have been violated. - (3) Within a reasonable time after the effective date of this Agreement, the Director of the Governor's Office of Employee Relations and the President of PEF, or their designees, shall meet to agree upon a panel of arbitrators selected from lists submitted by the parties.
-The composition of the panel of arbitrators may be changed by mutual agreement of the State and PEF in December of each year of this Agreement.
+- (d) Step Four, Arbitration: - (1) Contract grievances which are appealable to arbitration pursuant to the terms of this Article may be appealed to arbitration by PEF, by its President, or the President's designee by filing a demand for arbitration upon the Director of the Governor's Office of Employee Relations within 15 working days of the receipt of the Step 3 decision - (2) The demand for arbitration shall identify the grievance, the department or agency involved, the employee or employees involved, and the specific term or provision of the Agreement alleged to have been violated. - (3) Within a reasonable time after the effective date of this Agreement, the Director of the Governor's Office of Employee Relations and the President of PEF, or their designees, shall meet to agree upon a panel of arbitrators selected from lists submitted by the parties.
+The composition of the panel of arbitrators shall be agreed to by the State and PEF and such panel shall serve for the term of this Agreement.
 After receipt of the demand for arbitration, the parties shall meet to select an arbitrator from this panel.
 The essential method of selection of the arbitrator for a particular case shall be by agreement and, if the parties are unable to agree, the arbitrator shall be assigned from this panel on a rotating basis.
-Initial assignment for rotation shall be determined by lot. - (4) The arbitrator shall have no power to add to, subtract from or modify the terms or provisions of this Agreement.
-He shall confine his decision and award solely to the application and/or interpretation of this Agreement.
-The decision and award of the arbitrator shall be final and binding consistent with the provisions of CPLR Article 75.
+Initial assignment for rotation shall be determined by lot. - (4) Arbitrators shall have no power to add to, subtract from or modify the terms or provisions of this Agreement.
+They shall confine their decision and award solely to the application and/or interpretation of this Agreement.
+The decision and award of the arbitrator shall be final and binding consistent with the provisions of CPLR Article

-- (5) The arbitrator shall confine himself to the precise issue or issues submitted for arbitration and shall have no authority to determine any other issues not so submitted to him, nor shall he make observations or declarations of opinion which are not essential in reaching the determination. - (6) In the event that the demand for arbitration filed by PEF specifies a different term or provision of the Agreement alleged to have been violated than specified at the submission of the grievance at Step 1, the grievance shall be remanded to Step 3 for processing in accordance with this Article. - (7) All fees and expenses of the arbitrator shall be divided equally between parties.
-Each party shall bear the cost of preparing and presenting its own case. - (8) Any party requesting a transcript at an arbitration hearing may provide for one at its expense and, in such event, shall provide a copy to the arbitrator and the other party without cost. - (9) (a) The arbitration hearing shall be held within 60 working days after receipt of the demand for arbitration except, on a case-by-case basis, when the Director of the Governor's Office of Employee Relations or his designee notifies the President of PEF or his designee that circumstances preclude such scheduling. - (b) The arbitration decision and award shall be issued within 30 calendar days after the hearing is closed by the arbitrator. - 34.5 Procedures Applicable to Grievance Steps - (a) Steps 1 and 2 shall be informal and the grievant and/or PEF shall meet with the appropriate step representative for the purpose of discussing the grievance, and attempting to reach a resolution.
+- (5) Arbitrators shall confine themselves to the precise issue or issues submitted for arbitration and shall have no authority to determine any other issues not so submitted to them nor shall they make observations or declarations of opinion which are not essential in reaching the determination. - (6) In the event that the demand for arbitration filed by PEF specifies a different term or provision of the Agreement alleged to have been violated than specified at the submission of the grievance at Step 1, the grievance shall be remanded to Step 3 for processing in accordance with this Article. - (7) All fees and expenses of the arbitrator shall be divided equally between parties.
+Each party shall bear the cost of preparing and presenting its own case. - (8) Any party requesting a transcript at an arbitration hearing may provide for one at its expense and, in such event, shall provide a copy to the arbitrator and the other party without cost. - (9)(a) The arbitration hearing shall be held within 60 working days after receipt of the demand for arbitration except, on a case-by-case basis, when the Director of the Governor's Office of Employee Relations or the Director's designee notifies the President of PEF or the President's designee that circumstances preclude such scheduling. - (b) The arbitration decision and award shall be issued within 30 calendar days after the hearing is closed by the arbitrator. - 34.5 Procedures Applicable to Grievance Steps - (a) Steps 1 and 2 shall be informal and the grievant and/ or PEF shall meet with the appropriate step representative for the purpose of discussing the grievance, and attempting to reach a resolution.